Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ### Warp to the farmhouse entrance

 The following example adds a Tile Action to the front of the fountain in **Pelican Town**.

+Clicking the fountain warps the player to the farmhouse entrance.

 ```json
 {